cartant/blog/content/til-overriding-a-frozen-object/index.md

 "parserOptions.project" property for @typescript-eslint/parser.
 ```

-`parserOptions` is one of the properties that's on the `context`'s prototype and it's needed within the rule to retrieve the TypeScript node that corresponds to an ESLint node.
+`parserOptions` is one of the properties that's on `context`'s prototype and it's needed within the rule to retrieve the TypeScript node that corresponds to an ESLint node.

 ## Proxy